 Add the red wine and stir to deglaze the bottom of the pan.
 Add the vegetable broth, crushed tomatoes, and the bay leaves.
 Season with salt and plenty of fresh ground pepper.
 Increase the heat and simmer for 30 minutes, stirring frequently, until the sauce has thickened and the potatoes are soft.
 Add the roasted mushrooms when they're finished roasting.

 To make the polenta, bring the coconut milk and water to a boil in a medium-sized sauce pan.
 Slowly add the polenta while stirring constantly.
 Add the salt.
 Reduce to a simmer and allow to cook for approximately 20 minutes, stirring every 5 minutes.
 If the polenta becomes too thick to stir, add additional water.
 You will likely need to add ~2 additional cups of water.
+When the right consistency is reached, stir in the nurtitional yeast and add salt & pepper, if desired.
 The polenta is done when it is smooth and creamy (not gritty or sand-like).

 To serve, add a cup of creamy polenta to the bottom of each serving bowl and top with the Coq au Vin.
 Garnish with sprigs of fresh thyme and season with salt & pepper, to taste.